trustyuri/trustyuri-java/README.md

     $ scripts/TransformRdf.sh [FILE] [BASE-URI]

-For nanopublications you can use the following command:

-    $ scripts/TransformNanopub.sh [FILE]

 Running from a single JAR file should be possible, but does not work at the moment, see [Issue 2](https://github.com/trustyuri/trustyuri-java/issues/2).